Locked Seats and Rotating Poles on Muni Buses

 Thursday, September 1, 2016, 12:00 am

 In 2014, the front rows of forward-facing seats on all Muni buses were locked in their flipped-up position as a safety precaution.
-By fall of 2016, most of these bus seats are due to be unlocked as buses are retrofitted with new vertical, rotating poles to address the safety concerns.
+In 2016, most of these bus seats were unlocked after buses were retrofitted with new vertical, rotating poles to address the safety concerns.

 These seats were locked in response to a bus manufacturer notice of a potential safety risk due to the seat configuration.
 Unlike other seats on the bus, these seats were not designed with barriers to prevent customers from falling forward in the event of a sudden stop.
 This issue applied to all Muni buses that started service prior to 2015.